-I received this book for free from NetGalley in exchange for an honest review.
+I received this book for free from NetGalley to facilitate my review.
 This does not affect my opinion of the book or the content of my review.Priest of Bones by Peter McLean

 Series: War for the Rose Throne #1

 Genres: Action & Adventure, Dark Fantasy, Epic, Fantasy, Fiction